jvinet/noodles/README.md

 The simplicity and integration concepts are inspired from the [cliphist](https://github.com/sentriz/cliphist) project.
 The only reason Noodles exists is because I didn't want to store my clipboard items on-disk.

+## AI Notice

+This project was created with significant assistance from Anthropic Claude.